ClaudioBasckeira/tmdb-viewer/README.md

 ## TMDB Viewer

-A small Android app that allows viewing the list of upcoming movies from TMDb, as well search for movies and see the details of a specific movie.
+A small Android app that allows viewing the list of upcoming movies from TMDb, as well as searching for movies and see the details of a specific movie.

 ## Third-party libraries used